Msa360/fidal/README.md

+# Fidal

-# File transfer command line program
+## The simplest file transfer command line program

 - ### &check; super simple
 - ### &check; easy to use